Eduardo Saverin: Career

-In addition to forming B Capital, in early 2020, Saverin invested in Antler, an early-stage VC fund and startup accelerator founded by his friend and Harvard classmate, Magnus Grimeland.
+In addition to forming B Capital, in early 2020 Saverin invested in Antler, an early-stage VC fund and startup accelerator founded by his friend and Harvard classmate, Magnus Grimeland.

 In media

 Saverin is played by Andrew Garfield in the film The Social Network, which is based on Ben Mezrich's The Accidental Billionaires.

 Personal life

 Saverin emigrated to Singapore in 2009.
-Saverin and Elaine Andriejanssen, an Indonesian national of Chinese descent, became engaged on March 27, 2014, and were married on June 25, 2015.
-They met while they were both studying at their respective universities in the U.S. state of Massachusetts, he at Harvard and she at Tufts.
-Andriejanssen comes from a wealthy family that runs several businesses in Indonesia.
+Saverin and Elaine Andriejanssen, an Indonesian national of Chinese descent and with partial Dutch ancestry, became engaged on March 27, 2014, were married on June 25, 2015, and have one child.
+They met while Saverin was studying at Harvard and Andriejanssen at Tufts nearby.
+Andriejanssen, who works in the finance industry, comes from a wealthy family that runs several businesses in Indonesia.

 Saverin renounced his U.S. citizenship in September 2011, thereby avoiding an estimated US$700 million in capital gains taxes.
 This generated media attention and controversy.
-Saverin stated that he renounced his citizenship because of his "interest in working and living in Singapore", and denied that he left the U.S. to avoid paying taxes.
+Saverin claimed that he renounced his citizenship because of his "interest in working and living in Singapore", and denied that he left the U.S. to avoid paying taxes.

+In 2023, he acquired two chalets in the French ski resort of Courchevel for US$95 million.
+They total over 3000 sqm.